What We Believe:

 Human beings, both male and female, are created in the image of God and thus are of infinite value and have inherent need for a relationship with God.
 All human beings are separated from God by sin and need reconciliation through a personal relationship with Jesus Christ.

 Salvation is the unearned gift of God flowing out of God's love and grace.
 Human beings receive this gift through repentance toward God and faith in Jesus Christ.
-Salvation involves a changed lifestyle and pilgrimage toward Godlikeness on earth and eternal life with God both now and in heaven.
+Salvation involves a changed lifestyle and pilgrimage toward Godlikeness on earth and eternal life with God both now and in His Kingdom.

 We affirm the ability of every believer under the lordship of Jesus Christ and through the guidance of the Holy Spirit to read and understand the Bible without human control.
 We affirm that the Bible is best understood in community; that is to say, our personal interpretations of the Bible should be balanced with the interpretations of other believers.
 We affirm that the Bible itself stands in authority over all confessions of faith.
 We affirm that the Bible does not contradict itself, and unclear passages should be interpreted by those that are clear and in light of the whole of the Scriptures.